Why New Year’s Resolutions Typically Don’t Work — And What To Do Instead

 Why New Year’s Resolutions Don’t Work

-Resolutions demand big change at once.
-But your nervous system is wired to resist sudden disruption.
+Resolutions often demand big changes all at once.
+However, your nervous system is wired to resist sudden disruption.
 If you try to change too much too quickly, your system feels unsafe and snaps back to old habits.

 Resolutions are often made in isolation.
-Real change needs community, accountability, and places where you can process feelings, setbacks, and fears.
+Real change needs community, accountability, and spaces where you can process feelings, setbacks, and fears.
 A goal without support can quickly become overwhelming.

 What Actually Works Better Than Resolutions